Sacred Rudraksha

 Benefits of Rudraksh

-The sacred qualities of Rudraksha are mentioned in ancient Indian scriptures such as the Shiva Mahapurana and the Jabala Upanishad.
-The fruit of the Rudraksha tree is blue in colour when ripe, though it may also appear green and can darken with age.
-These trees are native to parts of South East Asia, especially Java, Borneo and Sumatra, and were later cultivated in Nepal and other parts of India.
+The fruit of the Rudraksha tree is blue in colour when ripe, though it may also appear green and darken with age.
+The trees grow naturally throughout parts of South East Asia, particularly Java, Sumatra and Borneo, and were later cultivated in Nepal and regions of northern India.
+Many botanists believe the species originated in the Indonesian archipelago, where some of the oldest and largest natural populations are still found today.

 Rudraksha beads are identified by their natural lines or faces, known as mukhis.
 These range across many types, each traditionally associated with particular qualities and symbolic meanings.
 The most common variety is the five mukhi Rudraksha, while the one mukhi is considered among the rarest and is especially revered as a symbol of Lord Shiva.
 Beads vary in size from around 4 mm to 45 mm in diameter.
-Larger beads are generally found in Nepal, while smaller beads are often associated with Indonesia and other parts of Asia.
+Larger beads are generally found in Nepal, while smaller beads are often associated with Indonesia and other parts of South East Asia.

 Rudraksha has long held an honoured place in Hindu tradition, where it is regarded as both sacred and auspicious.
 It is worn not only for religious devotion, but also for its deep cultural, symbolic and spiritual value.
 Although especially associated with Shaivite practice, Rudraksha may be worn by anyone, regardless of race, gender or faith.